syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/virtual-scrolling.md

 * Grouping, which takes additional time to splitting the raw items into the provided format.
 * Date Formatting, which takes additional time to convert date format.
 * Date Formatting with sorting, here additionally full date time format should be framed to perform sorting along with the provided date format which lags the performance.
-* Even if virtual scrolling is enabled, the width and height of the pivot table affect the loading time since the rows and columns cells will be rendered three times the current page size.
-When the width and height of the current view are increased, the current view cells will be increased.
-As a result, the loading time will be increased, and performance may decrease as well.
+* Even if virtual scrolling is enabled, not only is the current view port data retrieved, but also the data for the immediate previous page and the immediate next page.
+As a result, when the end user scrolls slightly ahead or behind, the next or previous page data is displayed immediately without requiring a refresh. **Note:** If the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.

 ## Data Compression